Home

 Hypnotherapy supports change.
 It does not replace medical care.

 Hypnotherapy may help with patterns, habits, feelings and responses, but it is not a replacement for medical, psychiatric or emergency support.
+If something is outside my scope, I will say so.
 If you are in crisis or at risk of harm, please contact emergency services or an appropriate crisis support service.

 Book a Free Consultation